ed-kurlyak/TOMBRAID/README.md

 Features:

-1) for rendering triangles used original Core Desing functions
+1) for rendering triangles used original Core Desing functions (software triangle rasterization)
 2) used 8- bit backbuffer SCITECH Mega Graph Library from Quake 1
 3) for sound used Direct Sound 8